 Plus 1-2 strength workouts depending on your other activities.
 You may decide to stop strength training nearer the departure date to focus on cardiovascular.

 What skills do I need?

-You will need to know how to use crampons and ice axe effectively.
+Mont Blanc is known as a non technical peak (depending on the route you choose).
+However even for a non technical routes you will need to know how to use crampons and ice axe effectively.
 Some basic rope work would be useful and knowing how to tie a figure of eight.

 Should I hire a guide?

 If this is your first time in the alps then hire a guide.
-The route can be very busy and hard going so having a Professional guide will make sure you come back safely.
+The route can be very busy and hard going so having a professional guide will make sure you come back safely.